MGPoirot/web2mp3/README.md

 your network blocks public DNS or you'd rather use your own resolver, change or remove those entries.

-### Deploying via OpenMediaVault's Compose plugin
+### Deploying from a GUI stack manager (Portainer, OpenMediaVault, etc.)

-If you're running this on an OpenMediaVault NAS with the `Compose` plugin (Services → Compose), you don't need a source checkout at all — just paste a compose body and an env body into the GUI:
+The published image means the stack is fully self-contained — no source checkout, no local build.
+That makes it a good fit for any tool that just wants a compose body pasted in (Portainer's "Stacks", OpenMediaVault's `Compose` plugin, Unraid's Compose Manager, and so on):

-**Compose body** (note the absolute bind-mount paths — OMV stores the generated compose file under its own shared-folder location, so relative `./` paths won't resolve to anywhere useful; point them at wherever you want this state to actually live on your NAS):
+**Compose body** (note the absolute bind-mount paths — GUI stack managers typically store the compose file under their own internal location, so relative `./` paths won't resolve to anywhere useful; point them at wherever you want this state to actually live on disk):
 ```yaml
 services:
   web2mp3: